NieuweNils/engineering-sessions/README.md

 # Tutorials and Introductions

-The purpose of this repository is to bundle all tutorials and introductions I have given to (junior) engineers.
+The purpose of this repository is to bundle tutorials and introductory sessions for (junior) engineers.

 This repo was started during my time as a Data Engineer at Eneco in 2023.